-Now that you know what you’ll be sending your child off to uni with (and the list is probably getting quite long at this point), you’ll want to make sure that their gadgets and belongings are protected by flexible and affordable student insurance.
+Now that you know what you’ll be sending your child off to uni with (and the list is probably getting quite long at this point), you’ll want to make sure that their gadgets and belongings are protected by student insurance.
 It’s important to note that your child’s belongings might not necessarily be covered under your home insurance policy when they move into university halls of accommodation, so make sure to check this with your home insurance provider.

 Some halls of accommodation will provide insurance cover for students inside their university room, which will usually offer a limited amount of cover for fire, theft and flood, but often won’t cover items outside of the room or accidental damage.

 *Private Student Accommodation Explored, ‘Deposits,’ November 2017

 If coronavirus has taught us anything, it’s that handwashing is so important to limit the spread of infection.
 Students should wash their hands carefully and thoroughly, before and after heading out.
 They could even take some sanitiser out with them.